The Wardrobe Department is located on the Shop (lower) level of the Festival Theatre, near the fitting rooms and Rehearsal Hall #3.

 (I.A.T.S.E.
 LOCAL 357)

-The final point we would like you to note concerns dressing-room space.
-The rooms may look spacious during rehearsals, but once we get all the costumes, hats, shoes and personal boxes for all the productions in the theatre into the dressing rooms, space diminishes quickly.
-Therefore, we ask you to keep personal belongings to a minimum once technical rehearsals begin.
+Please note that dressing rooms may feel spacious during rehearsals, but once the costumes, hats, shoes, and personal boxes arrive for multiple production, space becomes limited.
+Please keep personal belongings to a minimum once technical rehearsals begin.

-The text above was provided by John Bynum and updated February 2022
+The text above was provided & updated by Amy McDougall, January 2026